 Sailing regularly after taking an RYA Seamanship Skills course is a good place to start.

 Reading the G14 RYA instructor handbook and the G12 Advanced handbook will assist your background theory knowledge.

 Being comfortable sailing any dinghy.
 The assessment is generally done in a double-hander, but not too performance orientated, such as Wayfarer, Laser 2000, Hartley 15.

 You must be aware of the 5 Essentials at all times – sail setting, balance, trim, centreboard, course sailed and have good wind awareness.
-The main exercises you will be required to demonstrate are:
+You will be asked to demonstrate four exercises of the list below: